Information line 0845 272 3600

-The EMJMD ACES programme is aimed at students from all over the world.
+The ACES programme is aimed at students from all over the world.
 Candidates must have a Bachelor’s degree (or equivalent) in one of the fields of environmental or social sciences, as well as a good level of English (at least IELTS 6.5).
 Basic French is recommended (although not essential as intensive French language classes are provided) for daily living in Semester 2.
 Admission is granted on the basis of a competitive selection procedure.

-To achieve the award of Erasmus Mundas Joint Masters, you must successfully complete three modules (each worth 10 ECTS, equivalent to 20 SQCF) at each of the partner institutions and a research dissertation (30 ECTS or 60 SQCF).
+To achieve the masters, you must successfully complete three modules (each worth 10 ECTS, equivalent to 20 SQCF) at each of the partner institutions and a research dissertation (30 ECTS or 60 SQCF).